arzwa/MultilocusIsland/docs/paper/draft.md

 Crucially, $m_e$ depends itself on the frequencies of divergently selected alleles, giving rise to feedback effects where a small increase in migration rate may cause a sudden collapse of local adaptation (i.e. swamping).
-In her paper, @sachdeva2022 conducted a detailed study of the effects of both drift and LD on swamping thresholds and neutral differentiation in the mainland-island and infinite-island models of population subdivision, assuming a haploid sexual life cycle and divergently selected loci of equal effect.
+In her paper, @sachdeva2022 conducted a detailed study of the joint effects of drift and LD on swamping thresholds and neutral differentiation in the mainland-island and infinite-island models of population subdivision, assuming a haploid sexual life cycle and divergently selected loci of equal effect.
 In this paper, we extend the theoretical framework outlined in @sachdeva2022, deriving an expression for the effective migration rate for a polygenic genetic architecture with arbitrary fitness and dominance effects across loci (referred